melxx001/melxx001.github.io/_posts/2015-06-02-learning-es6.markdown

 console.log( num );   // ReferenceError: num is not defined
 ~~~

-The keywords `let` and `const` create new variables scoped to the nearest block of code that is denoted by curly braces `{` and `}`.
-There is no identifier `num` outside that block scope, therefore calling unknown identifier throws an error.
+In the above example, there is no identifier `num` outside that block scope, therefore calling an unknown identifier throws an error.

 ~~~ javascript
 const animals = [ 'dog' ];